Do you love middle-grade literature but everyone around you is reading adult?

 Then the MG at Heart Book Club is for you!

-We are five authors who love reading and writing middle grade literature.
-We decided about eight months ago to start an online book club all about MG lit in all its forms, as a resource for parents, librarians, teachers, writers, and everyone who loves the heart and hope of books for this age group.
+We are a group of authors who love reading and writing middle grade literature.
+We decided in June of 2017 to start an online book club all about MG lit in all its forms, as a resource for parents, librarians, teachers, writers, and everyone who loves the heart and hope of books for this age group.

-We pick a great MG read and send out a newsletter the last Monday of every month.
+We pick a great MG read every month and send out a newsletter the last Monday of the month.
 Each newsletter has discussion questions, extension activities, a recipe, and author interview!
 Then, on the first Tuesday of the next month at 8:00 pm EST, we have a Twitter book club discussion at the hashtag #mgbookclub.
 This way, not only can you get the benefits of being part of a dependable book club with thought-provoking discussion, but you can also use the ideas in our newsletter to start a book club with the middle graders in your life.

-We promise high-quality content for parents, librarians, and teachers because between all five of us, we are also parents and teachers!
+We promise high-quality content for parents, librarians, and teachers because between the group of us, we are also parents and teachers!
 (No librarians, but we’re hoping you won’t hold that against us.)
-We also really try to keep our book club picks diverse in several ways: diverse protagonists, authors, and formats, with a focus on recent books, usually from debut authors.
-If you look at our picks for the first six months, you’ll see that we’re serious about that:
+We also really try to keep our book club picks diverse in several ways: diverse protagonists, authors, and formats, with a focus on recent books, often from debut authors.